What is carboxytherapy?

 There is a tank of carbon dioxide gas that is connected by plastic tubing to a flow-regulator.
 The flow-regulator slows down the speed of the gas according to the rate selected by the physician.
-The gas emerges from the flow-regulator into sterile tubing that has a filter connected at the exit to remove any trace impurities, before the gas is run through a tiny needle attached to the opposite side of the filter.
+The gas emerges from the flow-regulator into sterile tubing that has a filter connected at the exit to remove any trace impurities before the gas is run through a tiny needle attached to the opposite side of the filter.
 The pure gas is now ready to be injected beneath the skin via the tiny needle.

 What does carboxytherapy feel like?

 Carboxytherapy doesn’t generally hurt; it just feels a little odd.
-We use numbing cream to diminish any discomfort associated with the pin-prick of the needle itself.
+We use a numbing cream to diminish any discomfort associated with the pin-prick of the needle itself.

 When treating the eyelids, the lower eyelids may feel puffy, but that will usually subside once the gas is absorbed over the next five to ten minutes.

-The treatment of stretch-marks and scars is relatively painless for most patients, because this skin doesn’t have the same ability to sense pain.
+The treatment of stretch-marks and scars is relatively painless for most patients because this skin doesn’t have the same ability to sense pain.
 Some pressure from the gas may be felt as the stretch-marks are distended, and they can feel a bit itchy, but again this will usually subside in about five minutes once the gas is absorbed by the body.

 Scars generally feel no pain because there are no nerves in scar tissue.
-The areas may feel warm and tingly for up to twenty four hours after the treatment, which indicates increased circulation to the area.
+The areas may feel warm and tingly for up to twenty-four hours after the treatment, which indicates increased circulation to the area.

 How many treatments will I need?